 ST MARY & ST ROMUALD PARISH HALL, YARM

 With a rich history dating back over 1,000 years, Yarm was first mentioned in the Doomsday book of 1086.
 It was an instrumental site in the formation of the world’s first public railway, with a pivotal meeting for the building of the Stockton & Darlington Railway taking place in 1821 in the George & Dragon Inn where you can still enjoy a drink and chat (with or without such historically significant results) to this day.
 More recently, in 2007 Yarm was voted the best high street in the country by viewers of BBC Breakfast.
-It is also currently on the shortlist for the Great British High Street Rising Star award.
+In 2019 it was shortlisted for the Great British High Street Rising Star award.
 It has a wealth of independent shops and fabulous eateries, mixing the modern and the historical seamlessly.
-Our bijou pop-up brocante here will take place in the parish hall, adjacent to the church itself.
+Our bijou monthly pop-up brocantes here take place in the parish hall, adjacent to the church itself.

 THE STATION, RICHMOND

 The Station is a unique and stunning location just a couple of minutes walk from the centre of Richmond.
 This beautiful Yorkshire Dales market town has a Norman castle, Georgian architecture, and is bursting with historic charm alongside vibrant eateries and shops.
 A stroll across the majestic bridge over the river Swale and you arrive at The Station.
 Built early in the Victorian railway boom, Richmond station became a victim of the Beeching cuts of the 1960s, and eventually fell into disrepair.
 In 2007 the Richmondshire Building Preservation Trust began the incredible transformation to what we have now – a modern destination housed within a superbly retained and restored piece of history.
-Have lunch or coffee in the delicious café that now sits where the trains would have stopped; find tasty treats in the little independent foodie businesses which continue further along the ‘tracks’; and on 7th December find us on the platform and art gallery areas with our festive selection of goodies!
-This is our first event here, with a view to more in 2020.
+Have lunch or coffee in the delicious café that now sits where the trains would have stopped; find tasty treats in the little independent foodie businesses which continue further along the ‘tracks’; and on our event days find us on the platform our selection of goodies!
 See THE STATION webpage for more details on this venue.